 B) no (0 points).

 Scoring.
-Sum the results.
+Sum up the results.

 Appendix 2